The Family That Preys: Plot

-Charlotte and Alice return to Atlanta.
-Andrea confronts Chris for taking her $300,000.
-She says that he and Ben will never be like William.
-Ben states that nobody cares about William and that Andrea cannot see that because of the affair.
-Andrea admits to Chris that the money was from William, her lover.
-Furious, Chris slaps her.
-Andrea, further incensed, tells him to keep the money and move out.
-As Chris brings up their son, Andrea says that William is the father.
+Charlotte and Alice return.
+Andrea confronts Chris for taking her $300,000, and admits it was from William, her lover.
+Chris slaps her.
+Andrea tells him to keep the money and move out.
+She says that William is the father of their son.

-William plots to take over the family firm.
-Jillian goes to Charlotte for advice.
-Charlotte reminds her that she is a woman scorned without a prenuptial agreement, and as such can divorce or reconcile and be okay either way.
-Jillian warns Charlotte of William's plan to have the board vote her out.
+Charlotte, asked by Jillian for advice, reminds her that she is a woman scorned without a prenuptial agreement, so can divorce or reconcile and be okay either way.
+Jillian warns Charlotte that William plans to have the board vote her out.

-Chris confronts William on a job site and punches him.
-Jillian then confronts Andrea in the hotel room where trysts with William were held each Wednesday, and warns her to stay away from her family and that William will not be seeing her again.
+Chris punches William on a job site.
+Jillian warns Andrea to stay away from her family and says William will not be seeing her again.

-Charlotte calls a board meeting and fires William with the support of the Calvary Company, a silent investor revealed to be Alice.
-Alice has been receiving financial guidance for years from Nicholas "Nick" Blanchett, a homeless man she frequently fed at her diner.
-Nick had been a regular customer who left large tips until he lost his job, wife, and custody of his children.
-Nick still visits the diner regularly and pays Alice with investment advice.
-Nick was working for William as a stockbroker until William fired him without cause.
+Charlotte fires William with the support of the Calvary Company, a silent investor revealed to be Alice.
+She has been guided financially for years by Nick Blanchett, a former stockbroker who, when fired without cause by William, had lost his wife and custody of their children.
+Alice fed him at her diner, and he repaid her with investment advice.

-In the parking lot, Andrea approaches William unaware of the recent events and expecting him to leave Jillian for her.
-Instead, he washes his hands of Andrea, and drives away, ignoring her claim that he is her son's father.
-Charlotte dies by suicide after taking a deadly combination of pills.
+Andrea expects William to leave Jillian for her.
+Instead, he rejects her and drives away, ignoring her claim that he is her son's father.
+Charlotte takes pills and dies by suicide.

-Chris later becomes wealthier after opening a firm with Ben.
-Andrea, on the other hand, becomes guilt-ridden, heartbroken and unemployed.
-She is forced to live in a low-rent apartment and rely on financial support from Chris to survive, though he is not under any legal obligation to do so.
-Nick is wealthy and buys a house.
-He has always been wealthy, but after his wife died and lost his kids he just kept on moving around.
+Chris and Ben's firm is a success, while Andrea is guilt-ridden, heartbroken, and unemployed.
+She lives in a low-rent apartment and relies on voluntary financial support from Chris.
+Nick buys a house and is revealed to have always been wealthy, he just moved around a lot.
 William and Jillian reconcile.
-Alice sells the diner, driving off in the car that Charlotte left her, with a photo of her and Charlotte taped to the dashboard, to start life anew on the road.
+Alice sells the diner and drives off in the convertible that Charlotte left her, with a photo of her and Charlotte taped to the dashboard.